MicrosoftDocs/azure-devops-docs/docs/build-release/apps/mobile/xcode-ios.md

 ---
-title: Build your Xcode app
+title: Build your Xcode app | VSTS or Team Foundation Server
-description: Build and test Xcode projects with VSTS or Team Foundation Server ms.prod: devops ms.technology: devops-cicd ms.assetid: e1b5bda1-9cab-4083-a593-36ae52e82b4a
+description: Learn how you can use the continuous integration (CI) process in VSTS or Team Foundation Server (TFS) to build and test Xcode projects ms.prod: devops ms.technology: devops-cicd ms.assetid: e1b5bda1-9cab-4083-a593-36ae52e82b4a